pympk/Use-GitHub-and-Git-in-VScode/README.md

   > ![SCM_pending_changes](images/vscode/SCM_pending_changes.png)

-- Select the checkmark icon on the Source Control pane displays at the upper right
-- Add a commit message in the text box below the checkmark icon
+e- Add a commit message in the text box below the checkmark icon

 - To complete the commit, select Enter or select the checkmark icon

 #### Synchronize Changes